tencent cloud

 Based on the characteristics of the authorizer, the MQTT server may cache policy rules to speed up policy retrieval.
 Therefore, changes made via the console or TencentCloud API require a cache update for the changes to take effect.

-Policy sequence
+Policy Sequence

 Prerequisites

-Configuring Authorization Policies
+Configuring an Authorization Policy

 1. Log in to the MQTT Console.